ota-meshi/eslint-plugin-regexp/docs/rules/no-useless-quantifier.md

 This rule reports quantifiers that can trivially be removed without affecting the pattern.

-This rule only fixes constant one quantifiers (e.g. `a{1}`).
+This rule only fixes constant-one quantifiers (e.g. `a{1}`).
 All other reported useless quantifiers hint at programmer oversight or fundamental problems with the pattern.

 Examples: